Best Tools for Seiko Modding (Complete Beginner Guide)

 Good tweezers should grip cleanly without slipping.
 They should not have damaged tips, sharp burrs, or poor alignment.
 Bad tweezers can launch a small part across the room or scratch a visible surface before you even understand what happened.

-Rodico is equally useful.
+Rodico or proper watch cleaning putty is equally useful.
 It can pick up dust, clean small surfaces, hold tiny parts briefly, and remove marks from components when used carefully.
 It is not a magic eraser, and it should not be smashed into fragile finishes, but on a clean bench it is one of the most useful tools you can own.

-Together, tweezers and Rodico form the core of clean handling.
+Together, tweezers and cleaning putty form the core of clean handling.
 They help you avoid fingerprints, lint, and accidental pressure on parts that are easy to damage.

 For screw-down Seiko-style cases, use a tool that fits securely and apply steady pressure.
 Do not rush this step.
 The same care matters when closing the case, especially if a gasket is involved.